Frequently Asked Questions

 I find joy and fulfillment when I connect with other creatives, it keeps me inspired.
 Offering an artist residency gives me the opportunity to foster community and cultivate a more intentional life.

 As a designer, maker, artist and Airbnb host, I wanted to create an opportunity to open my home up to other creatives.
-To support the work of interesting people and to share a conversation or two with others of a similar mindset.
-It’s all simple really – I have an available guestroom and I want to extend it to creative and interesting folks.
+To support the work of interesting people and to share conversations and interactions with others of a similar mindset.
+It’s all simple really – I have an available guestroom and I want to extend it to creative and engaging individuals.

 Why is the artist residency offered to individuals who live and work outside the Twin Cities of Minnesota?